A Complete Checklist For This Week's Big Earnings Announcements

-Earnings season is winding down this week, with just a dozen major firms reporting quarterly results.
+With roughly 95 per cent of S&P 500 companies reporting quarterly results already, earnings season heads into its final inning this week.

-The retail sector remains closely in focus, as giants like Tiffany & Co. and PVH announce earnings.
+The retail sector remains closely in focus, as giants like Best Buy, Urban Outfitters, and American Eagle Outfitters announce earnings.
+Technology firms like Dell, Kayak, and Hewlett-Packard are also scheduled to release quarterly reports.

 Below is this week’s earnings announcement calendar along with consensus EPS estimates.